1. Home

 Word Origin: German Nickel: Satan or Old Nick, also, from kupfernickel: Old Nick's copper or Devil's copper

-Properties: The melting point of nickel is 1453°C, boiling point is 2732°C, specific gravity is 8.902 (25°C), with a valence of 0, 1, 2, or 3.
+Properties: The melting point of nickel is 1453°C, the boiling point is 2732°C, specific gravity is 8.902 (25°C), with a valence of 0, 1, 2, or 3.
 Nickel is a silvery white metal that takes a high polish.
-Nickel is hard, ductile, malleable, and somewhat ferromagnetic.
+Nickel is hard, ductile, malleable, and ferromagnetic.
 It is a fair conductor of heat and electricity.
 Nickel is a member of the iron-cobalt group of metals (transition elements).
-Exposure to nickel metal and soluble compounds should not exceed 1 mg/M3 (8 hour time weighted average for a 40 hour week).
+Exposure to nickel metal and soluble compounds should not exceed 1 mg/M3 (8 hour time-weighted average for a 40 hour week).
 Some nickel compounds (nickel carbonyl, nickel sulfide) are considered to be highly toxic or carcinogenic.

 Uses: Nickel is used primarily for the alloys it forms.
 It is used for making stainless steel and many other corrosion resistant alloys.
 Copper-nickel alloy tubing is used in desalination plants.
 Nickel is used in coinage and for armor plating.
 When added to glass, nickel gives a green color.
 Nickel plating is applied to other metals to provide a protective coating.
 Finely divided nickel is used as a catalyst for hydrogenating vegetable oils.
 Nickel is also used in ceramics, magnets, and batteries.